TITLE 89: SOCIAL SERVICES

 Section 337.30 The Service Appeal Process

-When the issue is the removal or placement of a child, the service appeal process for the Department of Children and Family Services consists of a fair hearing after a clinical placement review of the placement decision pursuant to subsection (c) of this Section.
+When the issue is the removal of a child from the home of a foster family or relative caregiver, the service appeal process for the Department of Children and Family Services consists of a fair hearing after a clinical placement review of the decision to remove the child pursuant to subsection (c).
+When the issue is disagreement with a Clinical Intervention for Placement Preservation action plan, the service appeal process consists of a fair hearing to review the issue pursuant to subsection (d).
 In all other cases, the service appeal process for the Department of Children and Family Services consists of a mediation, which is optional, and a fair hearing.
 Initiation of a service appeal does not preclude ongoing discussion between the parties to resolve the appealed issues.
-If mediation resolves the issues, an agreement is drawn up with the assistance of the mediator and signed by the parties.
-In some instances the issue on appeal is too immediate to await the final administrative decision on the action.
+If mediation is successful, an agreement is drawn up, with the assistance of the mediator, and signed by the parties.
+In some instances, the issue on appeal is too immediate to await the final administrative decision on the action.
 An emergency review may be held in lieu of mediation on the specific issues, and an interim decision will be issued by the reviewer pending the fair hearing and final administrative decision.
-Mediation and emergency review is not available to any party when the issue is removal or change of placement of a child.
+Mediation and emergency review is not available to any party when the issue is removal or change of placement of a child or disagreement with a service decision in a CIPP Action Plan.

 a) Mediation

 1) The Department shall offer mediation to an appellant within 30 calendar days from the date of appeal in an attempt to resolve his or her issues.
 The appellant may accept or reject an offer to participate in mediation.
-No issues addressed and determined by an emergency review may be addressed in mediation.
+No issues addressed and determined by an emergency review, clinical placement review, or CIPP may be addressed in mediation.
 If mediation is successful, an agreement is drawn up, with assistance by the mediator, and signed by the parties.
 This constitutes a resolution of the fair hearing, but the appellant may reinstate the request for hearing if the agreement is violated.

 2) If the dispute is not resolved in mediation, or if the appellant rejects the mediation agreement and the Department receives written notice of this rejection at least 15 calendar days after the mediation session, the appellant may then proceed to the fair hearing.